slact/nchan/README.md

   default: `(none)`
   context: server, location, if
   legacy name: push_channel_group
-  > Because settings are bound to locations and not individual channels, it is useful to be able to have channels that can be reached only from some locations and never others.
-That's where this setting comes in.
-Think of it as a prefix string for the channel id.
+  > The accounting and security group a channel belongs to.
+Works like a prefix string to the channel id.
+Can be set with nginx variables.

 - **nchan_subscribe_existing_channels_only** `[ on | off ]`
   arguments: 1